Eduard Stavytsky

-Brief biographical overview
+Early life

 A graduate of the National Mining University of Ukraine (Dnipropetrovsk) and the National Academy of State Management (Kyiv), in 1994–2006 Stavytsky worked on management positions at the "Ecological Fuel of Ukraine" in Oleksandriya, while also sponsoring the local youth football club "Oleksandriya-Amethyst" (part of the FC Oleksandriya).

+Political career

 Inn 2007–2010 Stavytsky worked as a director of the state company "Nadra Ukrayiny" that specializes in geological surveying and governed by the State Service of Geology and Subsoil of Ukraine (Ministry of Ecology and Natural Resources).
 During that period he was suspected in unlawful alienation of the state residence, for which he was fired twice, but reinstated on court orders.

 In 2010 after Mykola Azarov became the Prime Minister of Ukraine, Stavytsky was reinstated and later promoted to a chairman of State Service of Geology and Subsoil of Ukraine.
 The same year he also was able to become a local representative in the Zhytomyr Oblast Council.
 In April–December 2012 Stavytsky was given a portfolio of the Minister of Ecology and Natural Resources of Ukraine in the First Azarov Cabinet.
 After Azarov was reelected as the Prime Minister, Stavytsky became the Minister of Power Generation and Coal Industry of Ukraine.

+Post-resignation and charges

-As part of investigation against the Ukrainian holding company VETEK owned by Serhiy Kurchenko, Eduard Stavytsky got on the wanted list of the General Prosecutor of Ukraine.
-He is since then a fugitive.
+On 15 April 2014 Stavytsky's assets in the European Union were frozen.
+As part of investigation against the Ukrainian holding company VETEK owned by Serhiy Kurchenko, Eduard Stavytsky got on the wanted list of the General Prosecutor of Ukraine in March 2014.
+He has been a fugitive since then.
 According to the Prosecutor office Stavytsky is, as an Israeli citizen, hiding in Israel under the assumed name of Nathan Rosenberg.

-On 15 April 2014 Stavytsky's assets in the European Union were frozen.
+As of January 2015, it was reported he was living in Herzliya or Kfar Shmaryahu.
+Ukraine submitted an extradition to Israel, and in Ukraine, during this time, he was offered a plea bargain in the case over embezzlement, money laundering, and fraud, but he rejected it, so the prosecution office pursued a conviction in absentia.
+In November 2016, Ukrainian prosecutors met with Stavytsky in Tel Aviv, of which an audio recording of the meeting was later leaked that suggested there were talks about softening his charges.
+However, it was subsequently announced by the government that the original charges would still apply, and the case against him would be sent to court in May 2018.
+In March 2021, Ukraine seized his oil and gas exploration permits associated with East Europe Petroleum.

+In June 2024, it was announced that the Vyshhorod District Court of Kyiv Oblast had dropped a secondary case against him regarding the misappropriation of assets of the Pushcha-Vodytsia recreation complex due to the expiration of the statute of limitations.
+Stavytsky did not appear in Ukraine, but did join the court online.
+However, the seized gold and cash from the case were kept and melted for 83 million hryvnias.